-Cost-Effectiveness of Payment for Performance to Improve Maternal and Child Health in Tanzania
+In Tanzania, The Many Costs

+Of A Pay-For-Performance Plan

+Leave Open To Debate Whether

+The Strategy Is Cost-Effective

 Abstract

-Payment for performance (P4P) programmes are widespread in low and middle income countries but there have been no studies of the costs or cost-effectiveness of such schemes in these settings.
-We conducted a cost-effectiveness analysis of a P4P programme in Tanzania and modelled the costs of a national scale-up.
-We reviewed project accounts and reports and interviewed key stakeholders.
-Outcomes were derived from a controlled before and after study.
-The P4P programme cost varied from USD 1.2 million (financial costs) to 2.3 million (economic costs).
-The cost of managing the scheme and generating and verifying performance data were substantial.
-The incremental cost per additional facility-based birth ranged from USD 540 to USD 907; and USD 94 to USD 261 per additional facility-based birth at scale.
-P4P can stimulate the generation and use of health information by health workers and managers, but the time involved is substantial and could divert from service delivery.
+Pay-for-performance programs in health care are widespread in low- and middle-income countries, but there are no studies of the programs’ costs or cost-effectiveness.
+We conducted a cost-effectiveness analysis of a pay-for-performance pilot program in Tanzania and modeled costs of its national expansion.
+We reviewed project accounts and reports, interviewed key stakeholders, and derived outcomes from a controlled before-and-after study.
+In 2012 US dollars, the pay-for-performance pilot cost varied from $1.2 million in financial costs to $2.3 million in economic costs.
+The incremental cost per additional facility-based birth ranged from $540 to $907 in the pilot and from $94 to $261 as a national program.
+In a low-income setting, the costs of managing the program and generating and verifying performance data were substantial.
+Pay-for-performance programs can stimulate the generation and use of health information by health workers and managers for strategic planning purposes, but the time involved could divert attention from service delivery.
+Pay-for-performance programs may become more cost-effective when integrated into routine systems over time.

-Introduction

-Payment for performance (P4P) programmes, which provide financial rewards to providers based on the achievement of pre-specified service coverage or quality targets, are becoming increasingly popular as a means of improving population health.
-The underlying hypothesis is that financial incentives will motivate health workers to improve the quality of health services provided thereby encouraging the population to use services (1-2).
-P4P has been extensively used in the United Kingdom and the United States to improve health care quality (3).
-In low and middle income countries, P4P has been identified as a strategy by policymakers to increase the coverage and quality of maternal and child health services and make progress towards Millennium Development Goals 4 and 5.
-In 2013 a total 31 low and middle income countries were implementing P4P schemes supported by USD 1.6 billion in low interest loans from the World Bank and USD 410 million from the Results Innovation Trust Fund which is co-funded by the Government of Norway and the United Kingdom (4).
+Pay-for-performance programs, which provide financial rewards to health care providers based on the achievement of prespecified service coverage or quality targets, are becoming increasingly popular as a means of improving population health.
+The underlying hypothesis of pay-for-performance programs is that financial incentives will motivate health workers to improve the quality of the health services they provide, and the availability of better services will encourage the population to use health services.[1,2]

+Pay-for-performance has been extensively used in the United Kingdom and the United States to improve health care quality.[3]
+In low- and middle-income countries, pay-for-performance has been identified by policy makers as a strategy to increase the coverage and quality of maternal and child health services and make progress toward UN Millennium Development Goals 4 and 5, which aim to reduce infant, child, and maternal mortality.
+In 2013 thirty-one low- and middle-income countries were implementing pay-for-performance programs, supported by $1.6 billion in low-interest loans from the World Bank and $410 million from the Results Innovation Trust Fund, which is cofunded by the government of Norway and the United Kingdom.[4]

-Despite a growing body of evidence on the effects of such schemes, their cost-effectiveness has been much less thoroughly researched (5) (6) (7).
-To date only 15 studies examining the cost of P4P schemes have been published (8) (9).
-Only two of these were conducted outside of the United States and Europe (10) (9).
-Only nine of these studies considered costs beyond the financial incentives (10-17), and only two of these studies included costs of developing and setting up the P4P scheme (13) (11).
-The costs to providers of participating in the scheme and eventual costs to patients have also been omitted from previous analyses.
-Outcomes, if measured, are typically restricted to changes in incentivised services, with only four studies reporting effects on outcomes (12) (18) (19) (17) and one study reporting effects on non-incentivised services.
-No study to date reporting on the costs or cost-effectiveness of P4P has been published from low and lower middle income countries.
+Despite a growing body of evidence on the effects of pay-for-performance programs, their cost-effectiveness has been much less thoroughly researched.[5–7] Only fifteen studies examining the cost of pay-for-performance programs have been published.[8,9] Only two of these cost studies were conducted outside of the United States and Europe.[9,10] Only nine of the studies considered costs beyond financial incentives,[10–17] and only two included the costs of developing and setting up the pay-for-performance program in their analysis.[11,13]

+The costs to providers of participating in a pay-for-performance program and household costs to patients have also been omitted from previous analyses.
+Outcomes, if measured, are typically restricted to changes in incentivized services.
+Only four studies reported effects on outcomes,[12,17–19] and only one study reported effects on nonincentivized services.
+No study reporting on the costs or cost-effectiveness of pay-for-performance has been published from a low- or lower-middle-income country.